JurgenDJ/Onky-Webserver/readme.md

 # Credits
-This project builds on top of the work done by Michael Elsdoerfer in his project : https://github.com/miracle2k/onkyo-eiscp The most usefull information was found in the xls file:
+This project builds on top of the work done by Michael Elsdoerfer in his project : https://github.com/miracle2k/onkyo-eiscp for making my own scripts, I found the most usefull information in his xls file:
 [http://michael.elsdoerfer.name/onkyo/ISCP_AVR_134.xlsx]